Click the button to download a two-page flyer with Fast Facts about the D.R. Congo.

 - Capital City: Kinshasa

 Officially known as The Democratic Republic of the Congo.
 Over 20 African ethnic groups live here.
 The DRC encompasses 905,354 square miles.
-It is the third largest country in Africa, yet has a coastline only 25 miles long.
+It is the third-largest country in Africa, yet has a coastline only 25 miles long.

 People of D.R.
 Congo

 The Bantu peoples constitute a large majority of the country’s population.
 They occupy more than two-thirds of the national territory.
 They entered the region of modern Congo during the 10th to the 14th century.
-The Bantu People’s came from the west and north.
+The Bantu People came from the west and north.
 They established kingdoms that were flourishing at the time of European exploration after the 16th century.
 The Pygmies are considered the earliest inhabitants of the Congo basin.

 Culture and Life Styles of D.R.
 Congo

 Congo’s many ethnic groups and regions have developed a mosaic of traditional art.
 As a result, there is a large variety of art, which includes painting, sculpture, music, and dance.
 The cities, especially Kinshasa, are the greatest creators, propagators, and promoters of national cultural life and arts.
 Surviving national folk traditions are evident.
-This includes pottery and the weaving of raffia, ceremonial dress or costumes, dancing styles, and song.
+This includes pottery and the weaving of raffia, ceremonial dress or costumes, dancing styles, and songs.

-Traditional religion is also a part of culture in D.R.
+Traditional religion is also a part of the culture in D.R.
 Congo.
 This includes belief in a supreme being, the power of the ancestors, spirits of nature, and the efficacy of magic.
 After the introduction of Christianity, these beliefs began to change.
 Now, a sizable Christian population exists, including the local sect of the Church of Jesus Christ on Earth by the Prophet Simon Kimbangu (Kimbanguism).

 In 1960, Congo inherited a difficult medical situation.
 The colonial administration had trained some highly qualified medical technicians and nurses.
 All the while, they confined medical practice to European doctors and missionaries.
 As a result, there grew to be a shortage of doctors.
 By the late 1970s, however, most of the doctors were Congolese.
 For the country’s first decade, experienced medical assistants, technicians, and nurses filled the vacuum left by the shortage of doctors.
 For example, by 1990 there was a meager one doctor for every 15,500 persons.